oracle-livelabs/oci-core/oci-fullstackdrs/pre-switchover/pre-switchover.md

 We have created an outage to a working Mushop application, in next set of labs we will use Full Stack DR service to initate the Switchover of the Full Stack (App VM's/Database/Application Customization) from Ashburn to Phoenix region.

-This concludes this lab.
+This concludes this Lab 1.
 Now you can move to Lab 2

 ## Acknowledgements